cloudfleet/zeppelin-taiga/README.md

 # zeppelin-taiga
-The Docker image for the taiga app on CLoudFleet HQ
+The Docker image for the taiga app on CloudFleet HQ